joeplustenhouwer/myweb/content/publication/Haglus19/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
+publication = "BERG Working Paper 144"
-publication = "Journal of Monetary Economics, forthcoming" publication_short = ""
+publication_short = ""

 # Abstract and optional shortened version.
-abstract = "Policy implications are derived for an inflation targeting central bank, whose credibility is endogenous and depends on its past ability to achieve its targets.
-This is done in a New Keynesian framework with heterogeneous and boundedly rational expectations.
-We find that the region of allowed policy parameters is strictly larger than under rational expectations.
-However, when the zero lower bound (ZLB) on the nominal interest rate is accounted for, self-fulfilling deflationary spirals can occur, depending on the credibility of the central bank.
-Deflationary spirals can be prevented with a high inflation target and aggressive monetary easing." abstract_short = ""
+abstract = "We analyze differences in consumption and wealth that arise because of different degrees of rationality of households.
+In particular, we use a standard New Keynesian model and let a certain fraction of households be fully rational while the other fraction possesses less cognitive ability.
+We identify the rationality bias of boundedly rational agents, defined as a deviation from the fully rational benchmark, as the driver of consumption and wealth heterogeneity.
+It turns out that the rationality bias can be decomposed into three individual components: the consumption expectation bias, the real interest rate bias and the preference shock expectation bias.
+We show that for certain specifications of monetary policy the rationality bias can be eliminated because its individual components exactly offset each other although they are individually non-zero.
+However, it might not be desirable from a welfare perspective to eliminate the rationality bias as this comes along with high inflation volatility." abstract_short = ""

 # Is this a selected publication? (true/false)
-selected = true
+selected = false

 # Projects (optional).
 #   Associate this publication with one or more of your projects.